The Fly Guy is pulling me around the water on a leash, and I’m thinking, ‘What am I, a little dog?’

 This outing was also special because Ron, ‘The Fly Guy,’ is like almost every Alaskan I met: Independent, self-assured, approachable, pleasant, patient, great to be with, and very competent.

-And, now that I’ve got the hang of it, I can’t wait to go flyfishing again, soon — from a little floaty chair.
+And, now that I’ve got the hang of it, I can’t wait to go flyfishing again, soon — from a little floaty chair — on an absolutely beautiful lake — in the midst of the wonderful city of Anchorage, Alaska.

 ‘So, Chancellor,’ I think to myself, ‘What’ll it be?
 Sausage, war, or waders???